imikiani/kubernetes/README.md

 ### List of nodes
 You can see list of nodes in `Vagrantfile` or `inventory` too.
 For example you can run `vagrant ssh storage` or `vagrant ssh kmaster2` to ssh to nfs server and second main node respectively.

-As you can see we use 172.16.16.X ip range because Calico use 192.168.0.0/16 subnet to provide its networking service.
+As you can see we use 172.16.16.X ip range because `Calico` uses 192.168.0.0/16 subnet to provide its networking service.

 | Node          | Role          |         IP  |
 | ------------- | ------------- |-------------|